darena67/rvtaxgroup/content/blog/business-travel-expenses-for-rv-owners-and-digital-nomads.md

 If all you have is an RV and no house, you may still deduct your travel expenses.
 For example, if you park your RV and buy an airplane ticket to go somewhere for business purposes.
 While on a business trip, you pay for a hotel.
 Here you satisfy the second factor by incurring duplicate living expenses when paying for the hotel.
 You are also satisfying factor #3 since you didn’t abandon your main home (RV) and intend to come back to it after traveling.

-Here is a couple of examples that will help you understand the IRS three factors:

-1. You don’t have a regular place of work.
-Your RV is your only home and currently you are staying in Florida.
-You agreed to meet your business client in Montana.
-You drive your RV from Florida to Montana.
-In this case, you satisfy only the first factor.
-The IRS considers you a transient and you are not allowed to deduct your mileage, camping fees, or other travel expenses.
-2. You don’t have a regular place of work.
-Your RV is your only home and currently you are staying in Florida.
-You agreed to meet your business client in Montana.
-You book an airplane ticket and fly to Montana.
-In Montana you pay for the hotel.
-This time around, you satisfy the second and the third factors.
-You are duplicating living expenses (factor 2) and not abandoning your main home (RV), since you will fly back to it once your business trip is over (factor 3).
-Therefore, your tax home remains in Florida and you can deduct business travel expenses for this trip.

 A couple of suggestions:

 1. Your business travel deductions will be disallowed unless you keep good records of your travel expenses.
 Keep a travel log and track all of your travel expenses.
 In the case of the IRS audit, you will need to provide detailed records of your duplicated living expenses.